rillonline/writing/kearsarge/kearsarge.md

 Josh Hardy.
 Patient Emily Dickinson requested to speak with me as soon as possible."

-"Please wait," the door responded, going no information about Emily Dickinson away.
+"Please wait," the door responded, giving no information about Emily Dickinson away.
 For all I knew he was dead.

 "Enter," the door said, and slid aside.